Turkish War Academies

+Turkish War Academies (Türk Harp Akademileri) was an educational branch of the Turkish Armed Forces.
+It trained staff officers for Turkish Armed Forces.
+After 2016 Turkish coup d'état attempt Turkish War Academies closed.
+After the closure of the war academies, five separate institutes were established in their place;Land War Institute, Air War Institute, Naval War Institute, Joint War Institute, Strategic Studies War Institute.
+All of them are part the National Defence University.

 History

 The Turkish War College, which is the highest center for the Turkish art of war and military sciences, was founded in 1848.
 In line with the global developments in the first half of the 18th century, the Ottoman State had carried out a wide range of reforms including the Army as well.
 In 1845, upon a decree, an administrative order of Sultan Abdülmecid, the Military Board of Education, composed of the Army War Academy Commander Emin Pasha, Fuat Pasha and Sheik ul Islam Arif Hikmet, decided that “The Military High Schools shall be established; the Army War Academy shall consist of four years, and like the European Armies, new courses shall be created to produce general staff officers.”
 Acquiring an institutional identity after this process, the War College went through two significant phases before evolving into its present state.